xt0fer/PrepCourse-JS/EasyJavascriptQs.md

 Coder often write `functions` which are a way to do some code as one block.
 Many of the problems you will solve in this course will be writing functions to do something.
 The one above is a function that returns the cost of some amount of gas, based on a specific price per gallon.
+It also doesn't "print" anything to `console.log`.
+It actually `returns` a value, which is the result of the calculation.

 ### return a number '5' - (5pts)